 These words may seem new to you, but they’re widely used and abbreviated in the asexual community.

 Now, about the sexual orientations…

 The types of asexuality on the asexual spectrum get more numerous and nuanced from there.
-The terms describing these different types of sexual and romantic attachments often explain how you’re attracted to people more than who you’re attracted to.
+The terms describing these different types of sexual and romantic attachments often explain how one becomes attracted to people more than who one is attracted to.

-There are easily over 150 terms for different sexual and romantice orientations, but here are a few:
+There are easily over 150 terms for different sexual and romantic orientations, but here are a few:

 – A reciprosexual/reciproromantic feels attracted to people when they know the person is attracted to them.